aerospacemc/space-debris-tracker/README.md

 2.  **Follow the instructions in the console to interact with the program.**

-    *   The program will automatically download TLE data, propagate orbits, and perform risk assessments.
+    *   The program will load TLE data, propagate orbits, and perform risk assessments.
+(Future enhancement)
     *   You can configure the program's behavior through command-line arguments or configuration files.

 ## Contribution Guidelines